Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: Introduction

 Recently, foundation models (FMs)---a term introduced by~\citet{bommasani2021opportunities}---have brought a major transformation, attracting widespread interest across research communities, academia, and industry~\cite{li2025sefms,llmsForSEZhang2023arxiv}.
 Although the term ``foundation models'' broadly refers to large-scale pre-trained models, it is most commonly associated with large transformer-based architectures, such as GPT, BERT, and CLIP~\cite{bommasani2021opportunities}.
 These models are trained on vast amounts of data and are capable of performing a wide range of analytical tasks.
 For specific application domains, these models can be adapted using techniques such as fine-tuning and prompt engineering.
 Depending on their modalities, architecture, and application domains, FMs can be categorized as follows: Large Language Models (LLMs) like GPT for textual content; Vision Language Models (VLMs) like ResNet for image and video data; Speech and Audio Models (SAMs) like WaveNet for tasks related to speech recognition, synthesis, and audio analysis; and Multimodal Models (MMs) like CLIP that integrate multiple types of data, such as text and images, to enable content generation and comprehension across different modalities~\cite{LMMsDawn2023}.
 Their ability to generalize knowledge across multiple domains and adapt to diverse applications has enabled new AI-driven innovations, making them a focal point of exploration.
 As a result, researchers are actively exploring their potential, academic institutions are integrating them into curricula, and industries are leveraging them to enhance automation, decision-making, and user experiences~\cite{sun2025survey}.

-Considering rapid AI transformations driven by FMs, in this paper, we present a research roadmap exploring the synergistic interplay between SBSE and FMs.
-We first analyze the current research landscape to examine the directions in which SBSE and FMs are being integrated and the types of SE problems that are being addressed.
+Considering rapid AI transformations driven by FMs, in this paper, we present a research roadmap exploring the synergy between SBSE and FMs.
+We first analyze the current research landscape to examine the directions in which SBSE and FMs are being integrated and the types of SE problems they address.
 From this analysis, we identify open challenges and opportunities for developing novel techniques that combine SBSE and FMs to solve complex domain-specific and SE problems.
 We also highlight the challenges of conducting empirical evaluations of such techniques, which require significant attention from the research community.
 Finally, we outline a 2030 research horizon, using McLuhan's Tetrad~\cite{mcluhan1977laws}---a framework designed to analyze the effects of new technologies---to illustrate how FMs, as disruptive technology, can shape the future of SBSE.
 Furthermore, we present research opportunities for potential synergy between SBSE and FMs to address problems in emerging domains.